 - All A and G diplomatic and international organization type visas

 - We have not resumed processing of B1/B2 visas and have extremely limited capacity to approve requests for expedited appointments in this category.
 All requests for expedited appointments must be made through the scheduling portal (https://ais.usvisa-info.com/en-rw/niv).
 Requests submitted via e-mail will not be considered.

-- The U.S. Embassy in Kigali has not yet resumed DNA collection services.
+- The U.S. Embassy has resumed DNA collections.

 Immigrant visas to the United States are processed for citizens and residents of Rwanda at the U.S. Embassy in Kigali.